83ben38/BoardGame/README.md

 # BoardGame
+this is a project that I made in two hours. feel free to do whatever you want with it.
 ### Details on game rules:
 short game (1) will make a 28 tile board and need 25 gold to win.
 Passing the start will give 5 gold and 5 gold for landing on it.
 medium game (2) will make a 40 tile board and need 25 gold to win.
 Passing the start will give 10 gold and 5 gold for landing on it.